 The skyways aren't open 24 hours.
 Their hours are dependent on the hours of the linked buildings.
-Most are open from early morning to late night.
+Most are open from early morning to late at night.
 The skyways usually close in the early evening on Sundays.

 Buildings and Attractions Linked by the Minneapolis Skyways